mikevdberge/dbdiagram-oss-wrep/README.md

 + 8. Export to SVG, PNG, Json
 + 9. Several new bugs (decision is in progress)
 + 10. Next cool update for header and relation labels will be later...

+### Oct.23 update
++ 11. Added field tooltion with note, enum description and default
++ 12. Redesign table tooltip, added indexes
++ 13. Added not null and enum tag on diagram

 ## Architecture - Solution